aleksamagicka/asus_rog_ryujin-hwmon/Documentation/hwmon/asus_rog_ryujin.rst

 This driver enables hardware monitoring support for the listed ASUS ROG RYUJIN all-in-one CPU liquid coolers.
-Available sensors are pump, internal and external (controller) fan speed in RPM, as well as coolant temperature.
+Available sensors are pump, internal and external (controller) fan speed in RPM, their duties in PWM, as well as coolant temperature.

-Attaching external fans is optional and allows it to be controlled from the device.
-If it's not connected, the fan-related sensors will report zeroes.
+Attaching external fans to the controller is optional and allows them to be controlled from the device.
+If not connected, the fan-related sensors will report zeroes.
+The controller is a separate hardware unit that comes bundled with the AIO and connects to it to allow fan control.

-The addressable RGB LEDs and LCD screen are not supported in this driver and should be controlled through userspace tools.
+The addressable LCD screen is not supported in this driver and should be controlled through userspace tools.

 Usage notes